simon-frankau/teensy_simm/README.md

  * Wiring up more pins (2 more address lines, 4 more data lines), and doing a test, and discovering that the read value doesn't match the written value at 16MHz, but does at 8MHz and below.
+Discover the need to put in more delay.